Secure channel encryption

 To enable media stream encryption in your app, create an

-object and specify a key, salt, and encryption mode.
-CallenableEncryption
+EncryptionConfigobject and specify a key, salt, and encryption mode.
+CallenableEncryptionand pass theEncryptionConfigobject as a parameter.In

 Start encryption before joining a channel